AjithlalK/python-vision-detection/python-vision-detection/README.md

 # Python  Vision Detection App for detecting Text/Face/Landmark using Google Cloud Vision API deployed in Google App Engine

-This  application allows a user to  perform text detection, landmark detection, and face detection using Google Cloud Vision API.
+This  application allows a user to  perform text detection, landmark detection, and face expression detection using Google Cloud Vision API.

 ## It detects